 Lymphedema is a build up of protein-rich fluid in a body part caused by damage to the lymphatic system.
 If lymph nodes are damaged, they cannot drain well causing fluid to build up and swelling to occur in the head, neck, trunk, breast, genitals, arms or legs.
 Once you have lymphedema, it does not go away but it can be managed and we are here to help.
 Learn more about managing lymphedema after breast cancer surgery.

 - Clothing or jewelry that used to fit now feels tight

 - Surgery -- especially in areas with many lymph nodes and vessels

 - Chronic venous insufficiency

 NOTE: Because there are other kinds of swelling problems that are not lymphedema, your physician needs to diagnose the condition.

-If you discover you have lymphedema, the rehabilitation team at Valley Medical Center can help you manage the condition.
-An internationally recognized approach, called Complex Decongestive Therapy, is used to control the swelling, stiffness, and discomfort.
-It consists of the following treatments:
+If you are diagnosed with lymphedema, our therapy services team at Valley Medical Center can help you manage the condition.
+An internationally recognized approach, called Complex Decongestive Therapy, is used to control the swelling and consists of:

 - Manual lymph drainage to stimulate and redirect lymph flow through specialized massage

 - Compression with bandaging, garments, and occasionally pumps

 - Exercise to improve motion and strength and move fluid more efficiently